SC-Networks/evalanche-soap-api-connector/docs/containertype.md

 ): ContainerAttributeOption
 ```

-Retrieve all attribute-groups of a container-type
+Retrieve all attribute groups of a container type

 ```
 getAttributeGroupsByResourceId(int <container-type-id>): ContainerAttributeGroup[]
 ```

-Retrieve all attribute-options of a container-type
+Retrieve all attribute options of a container type

 ```